swiftlang/swift-evolution/proposals/XXXX-objc-keypaths.md

 }
 ```

+## Collection Operators

+This proposal purposely does not attempt to implement Collection Operators as the current functionality stands on its own and is useful even without the Objective-C runtime (as can be seen in the previous example).
+On the contrary, collection operators will require more design, and are only useable with `valueForKeyPath:` which is not available on Linux.

 ## Impact on existing code

 The introduction of the `#keypath` expression has no impact on existing code as it returns a literal string.
 It is simply a modification-safe alternative to using literal strings directly for referencing key-paths.